The Great Bear Rainforest

 British Columbia’s Great Bear Rainforest is part of the largest intact coastal temperate rainforest on Earth.
 This is a land of mist-shrouded valleys and glacier-cut fjords, old-growth forests, wildlife like rare spirit bears and rich salmon streams.
 Stand in awe under massive old growth trees, marvel at the variation in mosses, lichens, and numerous unique plant species.

-The forest acts as a carbon sinkhole, by absorbing CO2 from the atmosphere.
-An acre of mature trees can absorb in one year, the same amount of CO2 produced when you drive your car 42 000KM (26 000 Miles).
-The importance of keeping this “last of its kind” forest protected, cannot be denied.
+The forest acts as a carbon sink, absorbing CO2 from the atmosphere.
+In one year, an acre of mature trees can absorb the same amount of CO2 produced when you drive your car 42,000 Kilometers (26,000 Miles).
+The importance of keeping this “last of its kind” forest protecte cannot be denied.

 “Landscapes like The Great Bear Rainforest are why we get up in the morning” -Nicole Rycroft

 Ancient Sitka Spruce and Red Western Cedars frequently exceed 1000 years old and can attain heights from 60-70 Meters.
-Connected as deeply as their own roots, these trees help to support and are supported by the surrounding ecosystem, which includes some of the largest species, and the smallest organisms, on the planet.
+These trees support and are supported by the surrounding ecosystem, which includes some of the largest species and the smallest organisms on the planet.

 With 4.2 million acres monitored by Indigenous Guardians annually, 767 new, permanent jobs have been created in First Nations communities.